samvera/bulkrax/README.md

   # If the work type isn't provided during import, use Image
   config.default_work_type = 'Image'

-  # Use identifier to store the unique import identifier
-  config.system_identifier_field = 'identifier'

   # Setup a field mapping for the OaiDcParser
   # Your application metadata fields are the key
   #   from: fields in the incoming source data